midhunkalarikkal/FullDomain/Notes/js.md

 ## `JAVASCRIPT` ##
 ===================
-Everything in javascript is happens inside the Executiom context and it have two components memory and code.

-The variables and functions are stored in the memory component like a key value pair.

-The memory component is also known as variable environment.

-In code component the code is executed one line at a time.

-The code component is also known as thread of execution.
-Javascript is a synchronous and single threaded language
+JavaScript is a high-level, dynamic, interpreted programming language primarily used for adding interactivity and dynamic behavior to web pages.
+It is a single-threaded, synchronous, and event-driven language that supports both functional and object-oriented programming paradigms.
+JavaScript runs in the browser and server environments (like Node.js) using engines such as V8, which execute its code.

+A `dynamic language` means you can define variables, objects, and functions without specifying their types beforehand.
+The type of a variable can change at runtime.

+`Interpreted` means that the code is read and executed line by line by an interpreter, without the need for pre-compiling it into machine code.

+`Synchronous`
+JavaScript executes code line by line, in order.
+It waits for one task to complete before moving to the next.

+`Single-Threaded`
+JavaScript has only one main thread to execute code, meaning it can handle one task at a time.

+An `event-driven` language means the flow of the program is determined by events, such as user actions (clicks, key presses), system messages, or other triggers.
+Instead of executing code sequentially, it waits for an event to occur and then runs the corresponding code (called an event handler).

 ## `Execution context` ##
 =========================
+Everything in javascript is happens inside the Executiom context and it have two components memory and code.
 The execution context is created in the call stack

+`Memory Component`:
+Variables and functions are stored here as key-value pairs.
+This component is also referred to as the Variable Environment.

+`Code Component`:
+The code is executed here, one line at a time.
+This component is also known as the Thread of Execution.

 When executing a program its first phase is memory creation